Kong/docs.konghq.com/app/konnect/mesh-manager/service-mesh.md

 1. Create the global control plane in {{site.konnect_short_name}}.
 1. Add and configure a zone for your control plane.
 1. Configure `kumactl` to connect to your global control plane.
-1. Add services to your service mesh.
+1. Add services to your mesh.

 ### Prerequisites